-Whether you’re after a short getaway or a two-week holiday, fancy swimming alongside the killer whales or simply have a desire to explore the Arctic wildlife – we have the perfect kayaking tour for you.
-For those looking for a short getaway packed ...)
+Whether you’re after a short getaway or a two-week holiday, fancy swimming alongside killer whales or simply have the desire to explore the Arctic wildlife – we have the perfect kayaking tour for you.
+For those looking for a short getaway packed wit...)

-Whether you’re after a short getaway or a two-week holiday, fancy swimming alongside the killer whales or simply have a desire to explore the Arctic wildlife – we have the perfect kayaking tour for you.
+Whether you’re after a short getaway or a two-week holiday, fancy swimming alongside killer whales or simply have the desire to explore the Arctic wildlife – we have the perfect kayaking tour for you.

 For those looking for a short getaway packed with unforgettable experiences, a three-day and two-night camping trip in the Georgian Bay is an excellent choice.
 This tour will introduce you to essential kayaking techniques that you can put to good use on any other kayaking expedition.

-Some of our tours offer itineraries for different trip lengths, just like our expedition in Johnstone Strait.
-Choose between a four, five or seven-day trip.
+Some of our tours offer itineraries for different trip lengths.
 During each of those tours, you’ll explore the area, but longer tours will allow you to get to know the surroundings in a bit more depth.
 You’ll also have more time to spend in the splendid nature.

 Our kayaking tour on the Great Slave Lake offers seven unforgettable days of paddling on the deepest lake in North America.
 During the week, you have a chance of seeing the supernatural colors of the Northern Lights dancing across the sky.